 Verify the Signature TLV using the verification key corresponding to the extracted Source Identifier.
 If the verification fails, cancel the following steps and stop processing.

+Check the Destination Identifier contained in the Destination MIHF ID TLV.
+If the Destination Identifier does not match one of (i) the broadcast MIHF ID, (ii) a multicast MIHF ID registered in the client's Group Database, and (iii) the client's own MIHF ID, then cancel the following steps and stop processing.

 If a GKBRange TLV exists in the indication, extract a GKBRange and check whether its own leaf ID is covered by the GKBRange or not.
 If it is not, cancel the following steps and stop processing.